janeyoung2018/bike-rental-demand-prediction/README.md

 ```
 The results saved to `data/prediction/infer`

-The script will load the trained model and generate predictions based on the input features.
+The script will load the trained model and generate daily prediction based on the input features.

 ---